-MSC: Nursing Process: Implementation
+OBJ: NCLEX: Safe and Effective Care TOP: Nursing Process: Implementation

-14. The nursing staff is using a worksheet that contains information for change-of-shift report and facilitates access to information when referring to the patient's computerized record.
+- 14. The nursing staff is using a worksheet that contains information for change-of-shift report and facilitates access to information when referring to the patient's computerized record.
 Which document is the nursing staff using?
-Test Bank

-- A. The graphic sheet
+- a.
+The graphic sheet

-- B. The nursing Kardex
+- b.
+The nursing Kardex

-- C. The problem-oriented medical record
+- c.
+The problem-oriented medical record

-- D. The Joint Commission standards
+- d.
+The Joint Commission standards

 The nursing Kardex contains information for change-of-shift report and facilitates access to information when referring to the patient's computerized record.
 It is not part of the patient's permanent record and is often recorded in pencil so changes can be made to provide an updated status report of the patient.
 The graphic sheet contains places for frequently monitored situations done on a repeated basis such as vital signs, bathing, turning, and intake and output.
 The problem-oriented medical record is a method of organizing data by the patient problem or diagnosis.
-Each member of the health care team can document on the same problems and add new ones.
+Each member of the healthcare team can document on the same problems and add new ones.
 The Joint Commission sets the standards for documentation of health care but has not developed a specific form for everyone to use.